Kermit Oliver

 Kermit Oliver (born 1943) is an American painter who studied and worked in Houston before moving to Waco, Texas.
 His work reflects his Texas heritage and his interests in mythology, religion, and history.
-Oliver combines “contemporary and classical elements, resulting in a style he calls symbolic realism.”
-His paintings create “strange, lushly illustrated worlds populated by people and animals realistically drawn but placed in surreal juxtaposition.”
+Oliver combines "contemporary and classical elements, resulting in a style he calls symbolic realism."
+His paintings create "strange, lushly illustrated worlds populated by people and animals realistically drawn but placed in surreal juxtaposition."

 Oliver was named the 2017 Texas State Two-Dimensional Artist by the Texas Commission on the Arts.
-His painting, “Tobias,” was included in the 2016 inaugural exhibition at the Smithsonian’s National Museum of African American History and Culture in Washington, D.C.
+His painting Tobias was included in the 2016 inaugural exhibition at the Smithsonian’s National Museum of African American History and Culture in Washington, D.C.
 In 2013, Oliver was honored with the first Lifetime Achievement Award from the Art League Houston.

-Background and education
+Background, education, personal life

 Oliver was born in Refugio, Texas, where his father worked as a cowboy on a cattle ranch.
 By the age of 6 or 7, his talent for drawing the cattle, horses, and the south Texas flora and fauna was evident.
 After graduating from high school, in 1960 Oliver enrolled at Texas Southern University in Houston, where he was a student of the artist, Dr. John T. Biggers.
 He married fellow art student, Katie Washington, in 1962.
-While at Texas Southern University, he was the recipient of a Jesse Jones Art Scholarship, and he graduated in 1967 with Bachelor of Fine Arts and art education degrees.
-In 1968 Oliver began teaching art at Texas Southern University, and he also taught at the Art League of Houston during this time; however, he soon decided not to pursue teaching as a career.
+While at Texas Southern University, he was the recipient of a Jesse H. Jones art scholarship, and graduated in 1967 with Bachelor of Fine Arts and art education degrees.
+In 1968 Oliver began teaching art at Texas Southern University, and also taught at the Art League of Houston, but soon decided not to pursue teaching as a career.

-For most of his life, Oliver worked as both an artist and a full-time mail sorter for the US Postal Service, initially in Houston and then for thirty years after moving to Waco, Texas in 1984.
+For most of his life, Oliver worked as both an artist and a full-time mail sorter for the US Postal Service, initially in Houston and then for thirty years after moving to Waco in 1984.
 He believed that a steady income was the best way to support his family while allowing him the freedom to pursue art on his own terms.

+In 1998, his youngest son, Khristian, was tried for a murder committed during a botched burglary.
+To fund his son's defense, Hermès commissioned fifteen color variations of a scarf design for half a million dollars—the largest single order in the house's history—allowing Oliver to retain legal counsel Mike DeGeurin.
+Khristian was convicted, and executed by lethal injection in 2009.

-He retired from the postal service in 2013 and continued working as an artist.
+In 2013, Oliver retired from the postal service and continued working as an artist.